-Operational risk has decreased by GBP 4.0 million from December 31, 2018, driven by the decrease in gross reserves since the prior year end with some favourable loss experience offsetting growth in the business.
+Operational risk has increased by just GBP 0.1 million from December 31, 2019, driven by the small increase in gross reserves since the prior year end with some favourable loss experience offsetting growth in the business.

-The credit effect of the loss absorbing capacity of deferred taxes has increased by GBP 0.1 million from December 31, 2018 and this takes account of EIOPA changes with respect to LACDT including shortening of the time horizon for recognition of future profits, future investments returns and further details.
+The credit effect of the loss absorbing capacity of deferred taxes has increased by GBP 4.5 million from December 31, 2019 and this takes account of the time horizon for recognition of future profits, future investments returns and further details.
 The LACDT recoverability is supported by the following:

 - A net DTL on the EBS.
-This net DTL balance is available to be offset against any DTA created by losses occurring generated by a 1 in 200 shock-loss in 2020. - Losses generated by the shock-loss can be carried back with the LACDT element being the maximum of the amount of tax suffered in the year preceding the shock-loss.
-Following a very profitable 2019 the available carry back tax is significant. - Future tax payments forecast on Board-approved planned profits (to a maximum of 5 years) are recognised in the LACDT calculation for plan years 2021 to 2024, against which the recovery from a 1 in 200 year shock-loss occurring in 2020 could be carried forward and offset, taking account of post-shock reduction in future premium volume, reduction in value of invested assets, reduced investment returns and increased expenses (claims handling and administrative) in particular.
+This net DTL balance is available to be offset against any DTA created by losses occurring generated by a 1 in 200 shock-loss in 2021. - Losses generated by the shock-loss can be carried back with the LACDT element being the maximum of the amount of tax suffered in the year preceding the shock-loss.
+Following a very profitable 2020 the available carry back tax is significant. - Future tax payments forecast on Board-approved planned profits (limited to a maximum of 5 years) are recognised in the LACDT calculation for plan years 2022 to 2025, against which the recovery from a 1 in 200 year shock-loss occurring in 2021 could be carried forward and offset, taking account of post-shock reduction in future premium volume, reduction in value of invested assets, reduced investment returns and increased expenses (claims handling and administrative) in particular.